Updated: Apr 2

 2 - FBI Internal Report of the attempted Walker Assassination https://www.maryferrell.org/showDoc.html?docId=96433#relPageId=11&search=Walker_bullet

-4 - Letter from Robert L. Keuch (Special Council to the Attorney General) to the HSCA, July 3, 1979 showDoc.html (maryferrell.org)
+4 - Letter from Robert L. Keuch (Special Counsel to the Attorney General) to the FBI, July 3, 1979, showDoc.html (maryferrell.org)

 5 - Edwin A. Walker Papers, Briscoe Library (pages 1-6 of link) https://archive.org/details/19790202WalkerBlakeyTV/mode/1up